 The Contractor’s proposed measures for site security and workers’ daily access control if applicable.

 [NB.
 The above items are not exhaustive.
-The Contractor can add any other issues, which he considers pertinent to the proper management of his subcontractor(s).]
+The Contractor can add any other issues, which it considers pertinent to the proper management of its Subcontractor(s).]

-Internal Note:

-# Insert appropriate reference

-Appendix [X]# to ACC [C5]#
+Appendix [X]# to ACC [V:2]#

 Standard Declaration Form by the Contractor